Major car accidents occur every day in the United States. While many are due to driver negligence, some are due to a lack of proper road maintenance.

 When the parties responsible for road maintenance neglect their job, the roadways become an even more dangerous place for drivers.

-Who is responsible for road maintenance?
+Who is responsible for road maintenance in Florida?

 According to the U.S. Department of Transportation’s Federal Highway Administration, state or local governments are responsible for maintaining all public roads that are under their jurisdiction.